rdesannicolas/RepData_PeerAssessment1/PA1_template.md

 **2. Make a panel plot containing a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis).
 See the README file in the GitHub repository to see an example of what this plot should look like using simulated data.**

 &nbsp;
-To be able to make the plot, we use the function àggregate`to create a new dataset in which we have the steps, the intervals, and the factor variable weekday/weekend.
-It enables to make the plot with the condition on the `w`variable (weekday/weekend).
+To be able to make the plot, we use the function aggregate to create a new dataset in which we have the steps, the intervals, and the factor variable weekday/weekend.
+It enables to make the plot with the condition on the `w` variable (weekday/weekend).

 ```r
 data_fin <- aggregate(steps ~ interval + w, data = data_new, mean)